efrecon/gh-runner-krunvm/CONTRIBUTING.md

 `runner.sh` script, workflows are not able to break the external loop: they are able to create files in the `/_environment` directory, but they cannot know the value of the secret to put into the file to force the exiting handshake.

+## Changes to the Installation Scripts

+The installation of both images is handled by the [`base.sh`](./base/base.sh) and [`install.sh`](./runner/install.sh).
+When making changes to these scripts, or to the [`docker.sh`](./base/docker.sh) docker CLI wrapper, you will need to wait for the results of the [`dev.yml`](./.github/workflows/dev.yml) workflow to finish and for the resulting image to be published at the GHCR before being able to test.
+The images will be published for amd64 only and with a tag named after the name of the branch.
+Check out the "Inspect image" step of the `merge` job to collect the fully-qualified name of the image.
+Once done, provide that name to the `-i` option of the [`runner.sh`](./runner.sh) script.

+Note that when changing the logic of the "entrypoints", i.e. the scripts run at microVM initialisation, you do not need to wait for the image to be created.
+Instead, pass `-D /local` to the [`runner.sh`](./runner.sh) script.
+This will mount the [`runner`](./runner/) directory into the microVM at `/local` and run the scripts that it contains from there instead.